openl2m/openl2m/docs/code/index.rst

 OpenL2M works under the hood.
 We will attempt to flush this out as time permits.
 Meanwhile, the source code is your best bet!

-The section *Source Documentation* is generated via the auto-doc function of Sphinx.
-It provides module information from Google Code Style documentation that we use in the Python code.
+The source code (mostly) uses the Google Code Style documentation format.
+We also add Python type hints in many places.
 (Note: work in progress!)

 .. toctree::
    :maxdepth: 1